Trustees and Board of Governors

 Thirteen Board members are elected either by General Synod or the cathedral deans, and other members are appointed either by the Crown or the Archbishops for their expertise (e.g. actuarial, legal, investment).

-Board members are organised into five committees (Assets, Audit and Risk, Bishoprics and Cathedrals, Church Buildings, and Mission and Pastoral), which fulfil the Commissioners' various responsibilities to the Church.
-They are joined by other, non-trustee members, and the Board and all the committees are supported by an executive team led by the Secretary (Chief Executive), Andrew Brown.
+Board members are organised into four committees (Assets, Audit and Risk, Bishoprics and Cathedrals and Mission, Pastoral & Church Property), which fulfil the Commissioners' various responsibilities to the Church.
+They are joined by other, non-trustee members, and the Board and all the committees are supported by an executive team led by the Secretary (Chief Executive), Gareth Mostyn.

 Second Church Estates Commissioner

-The office of the Second Church Estates Commissioner, currently held by the Rt Hon Dame Caroline Spelman MP, maintains our accountability to Parliament by regularly answering questions in the House of Commons.
+The office of the Second Church Estates Commissioner, currently held by Mr Andrew Selous MP, maintains our accountability to Parliament by regularly answering questions in the House of Commons.

-More details about the work of the Second Church Estates Commissioner, and the questions she has answered, can be found at churchinparliament.org
+More details about the work of the Second Church Estates Commissioner, and the questions he has answered, can be found at churchinparliament.org

 The Church Commissioners have a long and prestigious heritage, supporting the work of the Church of England since 1948.
 The organisation was formed by merging two bodies - Queen Anne's Bounty, formed in 1704 to support poorer clergy, and the Ecclesiastical Commissioners, set up in 1836 to administer several functions of the Church.